run-ai/docs/docs/Researcher/cli-reference/runai-suspend.md

 ## Output

-* The job will be suspended and its status changed in the command _runai list jobs_.

-* All of the jobs pods will be deleted.
+* The Job will be suspended.
+When running _runai list jobs_ the Job will be marked as _Suspended_.

 ## See Also

-*   Build Workloads.
-See Quickstart document: [Launch Interactive Build Workloads](../Walkthroughs/walkthrough-build.md).

-*   Training Workloads.
-See Quickstart document:  [Launch Unattended Training Workloads](../Walkthroughs/walkthrough-train.md).

 *   Resuming Jobs: [Resume](./runai-resume.md).